CyVerse-learning-materials/learning-materials-home/docs/ds/sftp.md

 # Transferring Data with SFTP via a Command Line Tool and Desktop Apps

 SFTP is the standard secure data transfer protocol that has been widely used.
 CyVerse has added support for SFTP to the Data Store to allow data access from a variety of computing environments.
-This means users can access their home and public folders in the CyVerse Data Store from their local omputers using any SFTP-enabled applications such as OS built-in command-line tool, Cyberduck, and FileZilla.
+This means users can access their home and public folders in the CyVerse Data Store from their local computers using any SFTP-enabled applications such as OS built-in command-line tool, Cyberduck, and FileZilla.
 With SFTP, users can copy file between their local computer and the Data Store easily.

 ------------------------------------------------------------------------